NishatTasnimMim/Portfolio-Website-Design/README.md

 # Portfolio-Website-Design

+Under the course “Software Development for
+Web Applications” CSE-410, I had to build a website for my own portfolio as an assignment.
 Codes were written in HTML, CSS for styling and JavaScript for animation.